image

 Origins in Toyota’s manufacturing system

-The Kanban system originated in Toyota’s manufacturing plants during the late 1940s.
-Taiichi Ohno, an industrial engineer, developed this method to optimise production efficiency.
-The system was inspired by supermarket restocking practices, where items are replenished only when needed.
+Toyota’s manufacturing plants developed the Kanban system during the late 1940s.
+Taiichi Ohno, who worked as an industrial engineer, created this method to enhance production efficiency.
+The system originated from supermarket restocking methods which ensure items are replaced only when necessary.

 Adaptation to software development and other industries